Gerard Reedy

+Life and career

 Reedy was born to Charles and Margaret (Deasy) Reedy on October 25, 1939, in Bellerose, New York.
 He graduated from Regis High School, a Jesuit school in New York City, and entered the Society of Jesus in 1957.
 He studied philosophy at Loyola Seminary and completed his degree in theology from the former Woodstock College in Maryland.
 Reedy received a Ph.D. in English from the University of Pennsylvania in Philadelphia.